Arraying/bacvm/specification/specification.md

-pu | Pushes a specified value | The value to push? sf | Decrements the current scope | - si | Increments the current scope | - vl | Loads a variable type + value onto the buffer | The variable identifier
+pu | Pushes a specified value | The value to push? sf | Decrements the current scope | - si | Increments the current scope | - rn | Inverts the reading | -
+rt | Terminates the reading | -
+vl | Loads a variabl value into the buffer | The variable identifier

 #### Feed Reference
 Type | Description | Values